 Chemotherapy is the planned process of taking certain medications to treat your cancer.
-These drugs can be delivered by a pill or liquid, a vaccine, and most often, through an IV needle that’s connected to your blood stream.
-Delivery of chemotherapy and the method of delivery varies depending on the type of cancer you have and how your body is responding to the medications.
+These drugs can be delivered by a pill or liquid, a vaccine, and most often, through an IV needle that is connected to your blood stream.
+Delivery of chemotherapy and the method of delivery vary depending on the type of cancer you have and how your body is responding to the medications.
 Combination chemotherapy (combining more than one kind of chemo drug in your treatment) is very common as the drugs work together to destroy more cancer cells.

 The da Vinci Surgical System allows surgeons to perform minimally invasive surgery through an incision roughly the size of a dime.
 Capital Health was the first hospital in Mercer County to offer minimally invasive procedures using the da Vinci Surgical System.
 The system seamlessly translates the surgeon's hand, wrist and finger movements into precise, real-time movements of surgical instruments inside the patient.
 In addition to gynecological procedures, the da Vinci Surgical System is used to perform a complex minimally invasive procedure for the treatment of prostate cancer called prostatectomy.
 The da Vinci Surgical System offers patients less risk of infection, shorter hospital stays, faster recovery and return to normal daily activities, and less scarring than traditional surgery and procedures.